• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This sheet pan recipe was inspired by The Recipe Redux challenge this month because I love being able to get dinner on the table quickly without a lot of cleanup and this Sheet Pan Tofu Fish & Chips with roasted potato wedges and garlic green beans hit the spot.
+I love being able to get dinner on the table quickly without a lot of cleanup, and this Sheet Pan Tofu Fish and chips with roasted potato wedges and garlic green beans hit the spot.
 It’s a complete meal.
-Any vegetable will work, so mix it up with cauliflower or broccoli, if you like.
+Any vegetable will work, so mix it up with cauliflower or broccoli if you like.

 Although the Recipe Redux challenges are no longer active, they were a great motivation to try something new.

-Chopping the potatoes is a breeze – you don’t need to peel them.
-Try to make all of the ingredients about the same size.
-In this case, about 3-4″.
-If you want to serve it to more than 2 people, you will probably need 2 sheet pans.
+Chopping the potatoes is a breeze—you don’t need to peel them.
+Try to make all of the ingredients about the same size—in this case, about 3-4″.
+If you want to serve it to more than two people, you will probably need two sheet pans.

-While the tofu is being pressed, you can start to roast the potatoes because they’ll take longer than the tofu and green beans.
+While the tofu is being pressed, you can start roasting the potatoes, which will take longer than the tofu and green beans.

-Then, get the two plates ready for dipping your tofu “fish” sticks, one with the blended oats, non-dairy milk, and a little mustard.
-And the other with the spiced breadcrumbs.
+Then, prepare the two plates for dipping your tofu “fish” sticks: one with the blended oats, non-dairy milk, and a little mustard and the other with the spiced breadcrumbs.

-After about 20 minutes in the oven, take out the potatoes and lay the “fish” sticks onto the pan.
-Dip each piece in, first, the liquid and then with the other hand, into the breadcrumbs.
+After about 20 minutes in the oven, remove the potatoes and lay the “fish” sticks onto the pan.
+Dip each piece first in the liquid and then, with the other hand, into the breadcrumbs.

 Be sure to try Tofu in more of your plant-based dishes: